-Melrose UU Church became a certified Green Sanctuary in 2014.
+Melrose UU Church became a certified Green Sanctuary in 2014!

-The Green Sanctuary Committee is eager to welcome new members who would like to help with a particular event and/or take a more active role in the committee – with that in mind, please let a current member know if 9:00 a.m.
-Sunday mornings is not a good time for you to meet, and they will do their best to accommodate!
+The Green Sanctuary Committee is eager to welcome new members who would like to help with a particular event and/or take a more active role in the committee – with that in mind, please let a current member know if this is not a good time for you to meet, and they will do their best to accommodate!

-Other Green Sanctuary Activities, past-and-present:
+Green Sanctuary Activities, past-and-present:

-Friends of the Fells – Trail Adopter Program
+Friends of The Fells – Trail Adopter Program

 Through the Friends Of The Fells organization, MUUC has adopted a portion of the Crystal Springs Trail at the Middlesex Fells Reservation, abutting Melrose and surrounding communities.
 Trail Adopters are responsible for basic trail maintenance and keeping the trail free of litter and clear of fallen branches or brush.
-The Friends Of The Fells suggests doing cleanups at least two or three times a year, ideally in the fall after the leaves are down and in the spring after the snow has melted.
-Our Green Sanctuary plans to organize at least one cleanup walk each season.
+The Green Sanctuary Committee also schedules several accessible strolls each year.
+Please click HERE for more information about the Trail Adopter program and all Green Sanctuary nature walks.

 In 2015, we put Solar Panels on our South-facing roof!!
 Take a look!! (username and password are noted on the left-side of the page, feel free to log in and check on current solar energy activity!)

 Reduce Your Plastic Consumption

 Looking to reduce your plastic consumption this holiday season?
 The following companies utilize many types of recycled plastic to make everyday products: Green Toys (toys for young children), Rothy’s (women’s shoes), Patagonia( jackets), West Paw (pet products), Recover Brand Clothing( backpacks and tee shirts), Swagger (socks), Fair Harbor (swimwear), Girlfriend Collective (athletic leisurewear), and Everlane (outerwear).